ebweinberger/speckles/README.md

 Speckles is a small artisitc project that I made to help me learn p5js and vercel.
 You can visit it at [speckles.now.sh](https://speckles.now.sh)!

+## Basic concept

+Each circle is and object that stores its own location, color, size, and age.
+The animation runs at 30 frames per second.
+There are a few things that happen in each frame:
+* A new circle is born with a random color and location
+* Each circle increases its radius by `GROWTH_RATE`
+* Each circle checks it's age and when it become older than `DEATH_TIME`, it "pops"

+There is also a fullscreen button in the top left corner because I wanted to see how it works in p5js.

 ## Tehcnologies